hseligson1/kustomize-gitops-example/README.md

 ![Argo App Deployment](argocd-cluster-ns-ui.png)

 If you need to rollback or view your history for an application due to any errors or issues, you can do so by click on the HISTORY/ROLLBACK button within the UI to view the deployment history.
-Included is also a revision ID that will link you directly to the Git repo commit.
+Included is also a revision ID that will link you directly to the Git repo commit that can be identified as the root cause of an error or issue that needs resolved.

 ![Argo App History](argocd-app-history-ui.png)